GSA/digitalgov.gov/content/posts/2016-08-02-trends-on-tuesday-latino-users-lead-mobile-use-in-u-s.md

   Pew researchers said, “While Latinos have lagged other groups in accessing the internet and having broadband at home, they have been among the most likely to own a smartphone, to live in a household without a landline phone where only a cellphone is available</span><span style="font-weight: 400"> and to access the internet from a mobile device.”</p>

   <p>
-    This is a very large audience with more than 55 million Hispanics living in the U.S.; it’s  also one of the fastest growing and youngest groups—with </span><a href="http://www.pewhispanic.org/2016/04/20/the-nations-latino-population-is-defined-by-its-youth/"><span style="font-weight: 400">more than half under the age of 18</span></a><span style="font-weight: 400">.</p>
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/600-x-400-Friends-Looking-At-Cell-Phone-Ridofranz-iStock-Thinkstock-166121799.jpg" alt="Young Hispanic millennials looking at cell phones" %}
+    This is a very large audience with more than 55 million Hispanics living in the U.S.; it’s also one of the fastest growing and youngest groups—with </span><a href="http://www.pewhispanic.org/2016/04/20/the-nations-latino-population-is-defined-by-its-youth/"><span style="font-weight: 400">more than half under the age of 18</span></a><span style="font-weight: 400">.</p> {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/600-x-400-Friends-Looking-At-Cell-Phone-Ridofranz-iStock-Thinkstock-166121799.jpg" alt="Young Hispanic millennials looking at cell phones" %}

     <p>
       Along with the increased audience size, the demand for Spanish content has increased with bilingual and Spanish dominant speakers accounting for 86% and 74% of the Latino audience, respectively.